skejserjensen/cwb-vim/README.md

 OpenAndRunCommandInCWB

 ```
+As a special case will calling the command SIM through OpenAndRunCommandInCWB in cwb-vim launch a terminal instead of creating a right split.
+This is necessary as the command sets CWB in a special interactive simulation mode, and communication interactively with CWB through Expect and updating the right split in Vim at the same time is still an unsolved problem.

 ##License
 The plug-in is licensed under the Vim License, a full version of this license should have been bundled with your Vim installation and can be accessed using the :help license command, it can also be found here [vim License](http://vimdoc.sourceforge.net/htmldoc/uganda.html).